benediau/seg-gbg/about/nobrook.md

 title: NOBROOK
 order: 4
 ---
 Read more about the project!
-Please check out the <a href="https://seggothenburg.com/public/isbe-2022.pdf">pamphlet for ISBE 2022 </a>
+Please check out the <a href="https://seggothenburg.com/public/isbe-2022.pdf">pamphlet for ISBE 2022 </a> for more details about the current status of the project.

 ## *Evaluating removal methods of the invasive Brook trout and effects of removal on the ecosystem*